 This is by far the most crucial step in water damage restoration.
 You need to remove as much bulk water as mechanically possible.
 Bulk water is the "dumb water" or water that can be seen.

 Our team would use either a truck-mounted industrial water extraction unit or a portable device depending on the accessibility of your home.
 Typically, with a clean water source such as this one, the carpeting, and padding can generally be salvaged as long as the water has been removed from both in an effective manner.
 DK Environmental technicians have access to weighted extraction tools specifically designed to compress and squeeze bulk water out of the carpet and pad.
-I am sorry to inform you that a rug doctor, although great for cleaning carpet, is just not going to cut it.
+I am sorry to inform you that a rug doctor, although great for cleaning carpets, is just not going to cut it.
 Using a device such as a rug doctor will not effectively remove the water and can potentially lead to a musty-smelling carpet.
 These machines are designed to clean the top layer of the carpet and not for deep water extraction.

 Our technicians will also spray an anti-microbial on the affected carpet.